Evaluating our Programs

 We are eager to collaborate with other regional and national organizations involved in similar health care transformation efforts.

 Population Health is committed to shared learning and using best practices.

 The Research Symposium is held annually to foster shared learning and collaboration across the system.
 It is a forum of leaders in clinical transformation and research to network and understand opportunities for collaboration.
 Past Symposia have included poster sessions, rapid fire research presentations, didactic sessions, and national speakers on implementation science and embedded research.
 Learn more about the 2019 Population Health Research Symposium.

-Implementation teams are supported by world-class integrated data, implementation scientists and methodologists located with Partners Healthcare and its academic affiliates.
+Implementation teams are supported by world-class integrated data, implementation scientists and methodologists located with Mass General Brigham and its academic affiliates.
 Centrally, implementation teams are supported via:

 - Logic Model trainings

 - Guidance on implementation design